waldronmatt/lit-override/README.md

 ## How it Works

+### Lit Component and Utilities

 The two utilities, `stylesheet-interface.ts` and `markup-interface.ts`, under the hood leverage Lit's internals to inject styles and markup.

+The `stylesheet-interface.ts` utility will use the `adoptedStylesheets` API to append styles and fall back to appending a `<style>` tag injected with the styles to the element root if browsers do not support the API.
+This behavior matches the Lit library.

+The `markup-interface.ts` utility will create a `<template>` tag injected with the markup to the element root.
+It is up to the component (`x-box`) to support `template` detection and rendering it using Lit's `template` directive.

+The `x-box` component will grab the `template` element if it exists; whether that is set in the light DOM by declaring the `<template></template>` element or programmatically via the `markup-interface.ts` utility.

+### The whenDefined Promise and connectedCallback/slotchange Events

 In order for overriding to work, the parent component needs a reliable way to know when `connectedCallback` has fired for child components.
 This has been a pressing topic in the web component community as seen in [this thread](https://github.com/WICG/webcomponents/issues/619).
 Luckily there is an easy workaround.